grnt426/grnt426.github.io/_posts/2021-07-09-historical-interstellar-travel.markdown

 ---
 layout: post
-title:  "A Brief Historical Analysis of Interstellar Antimatter Refueling (2374)"
+title:  "A Historical Analysis of the Impact of Interstellar Antimatter Refueling (2374)"
 date:   2021-07-09
 categories: short story scifi science
 ---